PaulUithol/Backbone-relational/README.md

 ## <a name="backbone-relationalmodel"/>Backbone.RelationalModel

-`Backbone.RelationalModel` introduces a couple of new methods and events.
+`Backbone.RelationalModel` introduces a couple of new methods, events and properties.

 ### Methods